 The Oak Hill School has been working with stakeholder groups to develop a reopening plan for the 2021-22 school year.
 Stakeholders involved in the planning process included but not limited to Oak Hill teacher’s association, board members, local health officials, parents and component school district personnel.
-This process has been ongoing for the past several weeks via face to face meetings, emails, conference calls, as well as surveys to all parents whose child attends Oak Hill School.
 The process has been collaborative and inclusive with all stakeholders having input into the reopening plans.
 Paramount in our process is to ensure the health and wellbeing for all students and staff at Oak Hill School.

 The reopening plan will be maintained on the OakHill website.

 One of the biggest changes you can expect is that the New York State Department of Health will no longer conduct contact tracing.
 This means that individuals potentially exposed to COVID-19 will no longer be contacted by their local department of health.
 Going forward, we will no longer be collecting information about contacts to report to county health departments.

 However, we will continue our due diligence with regard to notifying impacted staff and families if we learn about a positive case.
 This type of notification will ask staff and families to monitor for symptoms, but will not necessarily result in anyone being identified as a close contact and being excluded from school.
 In a situation like this, you can expect a phone call from our school nurse, notifying you of the potential exposure so that you can monitor your child for symptoms, and information about getting them tested if symptoms should arise.